malfell/rosediem/plans.md

 - [ ] Let people choose whether to log in with email or username
 - [ ] Delete buttons show a confirm delete pop up
 - [ ] Have a remember me option for log in
+- [ ] Let users add images to their character pages
 - [ ] Block feature
 - [ ] When registering let person know if username is free or taken upon typing it
 - [ ] Footer